 Combining Art and Technology for the Public Good

-Zach explains: “We realized how powerful it is to have an environment and support structure where people genuinely care about the people using and contributing to your project.
+Rispoli explained: “We realized how powerful it is to have an environment and support structure where people genuinely care about the people using and contributing to your project.
 An open-source project isn’t just about being free, it’s about these guarantees of freedom and community around the tool.
 Anyone can contribute use, copy, redistribute and improve it.”

-For their residency this past September at DU’s Clinic for Open Source Arts (COSA), Luca and Zach made improvements to Wick Editor, visited classes in the Emergent Digital Practices Department and held workshops at local high schools that reached over 300 students from first to ninth grade.
+For their residency this past September at DU’s Clinic for Open Source Arts (COSA), Damasco and Rispoli made improvements to Wick Editor, visited classes in the Emergent Digital Practices Department and held workshops at local high schools that reached over 300 students from first to ninth grade.
 The workshops introduced students and teachers to the tool and showed them how to create their own animations and games.

-“Whenever we get the chance, we go to schools,” Luca said.
+“Whenever we get the chance, we go to schools,” Damasco said.
 “Then we come back months later, and all the kids are still using Wick and having fun.
 Because it’s free, they can keep using it.
 So knowing we’re spreading this fun thing that brightens a kid’s day at school is what motivates me at the end of the day.”

 They’ve seen teachers get just as excited as the students when using the tool.
 Oftentimes, educators lack the extensive training needed to use complex animation and game creation software with their classes.
 The Wick Editor team lowers the barrier to entry for these teachers, allowing them to build more creative activities into their curriculum.

-“We wanted to make open source a lot more accessible to beginners,” Zach said.
+“We wanted to make open source a lot more accessible to beginners,” Rispoli said.
 “It’s one thing for the code to be open, but it’s another for people to actually want to jump in and help.
 I think open source could be a lot bigger in the next few years with all these new projects that are beginner friendly.”

 Supported by grants and donations, including a Mozilla open source grant in 2018, Wick Editor serves as a model for creating a tool that’s not only free and open but also sustainable.
-Luca and Zach shared with DU students their process for writing grants and securing donations.
+Damasco and Rispoli shared with DU students their process for writing grants and securing donations.
 They hope that one day anyone with a computer or Internet connection will have access to free tools for creative expression.